 Port Dover is also known for its restaurants.
 They have an amazing array to suit everyone.
-From beach-side grill to diner and pub-style to bistro and even a couple of fine dining.
+From beach-side grill to diner and pub-style to a bistro and even a couple of fine dining.
 No matter, almost every menu in town features its famous local fish – perch and pickerel.
-We opted for the very popular The Crepe House.
-They have a great selection of sweet and savory crepes, including their signature butter tart crepe.
-Yes, please!

 The winding roads along the scenic Lake Erie shoreline, known as Ontario’s South Coast, is a popular motorcycle route.
 Port Dover was put on the map due to its Friday the 13th tradition.
 Since 1981, the gathering of motorcyclists every Friday the 13th (rain or shine and all seasons) where hundreds of thousands of bikers descend upon this small town.

-This tiny historical village is known as a ghost town.
+Normandale is a tiny historical village and is also known as a ghost town.
 In the 1800s, the population swelled to almost 800, but today only a couple of hundred part-time cottagers reside here.

 This secret spot has historical roots as being Ontario’s first steel town (sorry Hamilton).
 The Van Norman Company, from 1822, was known for building the first iron furnace, among other iron materials like the cooking stove, kettles, pots and pans.
 Nothing remains of the foundry today on Mill Street, only a marker designating it a National Historic Site in 1927.

-A trail from Mill Street leads to a very small secluded beach.
-And, the views are worth it!
+Another fun thing to do in Normandale is to take the trail from Mill Street leading you to a small secluded beach.
+The views of Lake Erie are worth coming to Normandale.
 It is also the only dog-friendly beach in the area.
 That was the initial reason for seeking out Normandale, only to be pleasantly surprised to find a whole lot more.

 Amazingly, there are two restaurants in Normandale.
-The long-standing General Store, known for its burgers and ice cream and Tacos ‘n’ Tequila, authentic Mexican food.
+The long-standing General Store is known for its burgers and ice cream and Tacos ‘n’ Tequila, which is authentic Mexican food.
 As soon as I saw the instagrammable outdoor terrace with Papel Picado, Mexican folk art, strung overhead I was sold.

-This family-run business, also includes the adjacent Normandale Century Inn, was just opened by a newly immigrated Mexican family.
-We sipped on some tequila cocktails with homemade nacho chips before we heading out to our last and final stop.
+This family-run business also includes the adjacent Normandale Century Inn, which was just opened by a newly immigrated Mexican family.
+We sipped on some tequila cocktails with homemade nacho chips before we headed out to our last and final stop.

 Long Point is comprised of over 26,000 hectares of a protected coastal ecosystem.
 Designated as a Biosphere Reserve by UNESCO in 1986 it’s home to: